 - 1 lightweight windbreaker ⇒ I didn’t need this until we got to Kala Patthar, that is one cold and windy rock!
 Then again, what do you expect at 5626 meters… (I already had this item with me)

 - 1 pair of hiking pants ⇒ I’ve had mine for years and they are still perfect.
 I personally don’t like the zip-off versions because the zippers tend to irritate my skin.
 (I already had this item with me)

-- 2 pair of hiking socks ⇒ I found 2 pair of hiking socks sufficient but Frank had 3 pair.
-I recommend to get merino hiking socks because merino wool is simply awesome.
+- 2 pair of hiking socks ⇒ I found 2 pairs of hiking socks sufficient but Frank had 3 pairs.
+I recommend getting merino hiking socks because merino wool is simply awesome.
 (I already had this item with me)

 - Gloves ⇒ again, from Dingboche it got really cold and I was happy we both bought a pair of gloves.
 (I bought this item in Kathmandu)

 - Underwear ⇒ I brought a lot of underwear and only did laundry (by hand) once when we were in Namche Bazaar.
-Obviously it’s up to you how much underwear you want to bring?.
+Obviously it’s up to you how much underwear you want to bring.
 I used 1 bra for hiking and another one to wear after hiking.
-(I already had these item with me)
+(I already had these items with me)

 - Rain poncho + backpack rain cover ⇒ Luckily, we didn’t need these but better safe than sorry… (I already had this item with me)

 - Sunglasses ⇒ the sun is very bright in the mountains, even more so when there is beautiful white snow and cloudless skies.
 (I already had this item with me)